sakettt114/quickClinique/DEPLOYMENT_GUIDE.md

 ```

 ### 5. Deployment Steps:
+1. **Delete your current Vercel deployment** (if it exists)
-1. Push your code to GitHub
+2. Push your code to GitHub
-2. Connect your repository to Vercel
+3. Connect your repository to Vercel
-3. Set the environment variables in Vercel dashboard
+4. Set the environment variables in Vercel dashboard
-4. Deploy
+5. Deploy

+### 6. Testing Your Deployment:
+After deployment, test these endpoints:
+- `https://your-app.vercel.app/api/health` - Should return "API is working!"
+- `https://your-app.vercel.app/api/v1/users` - Should return your API response
+- `https://your-app.vercel.app/` - Should show your React frontend

-### 6. Important Notes:
+### 7. Important Notes:
 - Socket.io functionality is disabled on Vercel (serverless functions don't support persistent connections)
 - Database connections are handled per-request in serverless environment
 - File uploads should be handled through cloud storage (AWS S3, Cloudinary, etc.)